 Our outpatient program services over 5000 patients from north and central Florida, and we see referrals from all over the state of Florida and the southern United States.
 We offer expert evaluation of patients suspected to have seizures, new patients following their first suspected seizure, and patients with a longer history whose seizures remain difficult to manage.Our waiting list for new patients is under two weeks, and we can usually see urgent patients sooner.
 All outpatients are offered a detailed and unhurried evaluation of their seizure disorder.
 Patients always have access to our staff through our phone lines and the patient portal of our electronic medical record system.

-Inpatient services revolve around hospitalized patients undergoing continuous EEG monitoring of some type.
-The Epilepsy Monitoring Unit (EMU) is a dedicated 8-bed unit on the 5th floor of the Neuromedicine Hospital (NMH) serving epilepsy patients specifically admitted for diagnosis or pre-surgical workup of of refractory epilepsy.
+Inpatient services essentially revolve around hospitalized patients undergoing continuous EEG monitoring of some type.
+The service is staffed by two faculty members and a variable number of residents and fellows.
+The Epilepsy Monitoring Unit (EMU) is a dedicated 8-bed unit on the 5th floor of the Neuromedicine Hospital (NMH) serving epilepsy patients specifically admitted for diagnosis or pre-surgical workup of refractory epilepsy.
 Patients undergoing invasive EEG monitoring are jointly managed by the epilepsy faculty, critical care faculty and the neurosurgery service in the Neurointensive Care Unit on the 4th floor of NMH.
-The Epilepsy Division also oversees continuous portable video-EEG monitoring (long-term monitoring; LTM) on acutely ill patients across the entire UFHealth Gainesville campus.

 Neurodiagnostic services are fully integrated into our bright and airy workspace at the UFHealth Neuromedicine Hospital.
 The outpatient EEG lab performs routine EEG, multi-day ambulatory EEG, short (6-hour) video-EEG, evoked potentials and PET-EEG.
-The inpatient EEG service performs long-term monitoring (LTM) across the entire UFHealth hospital complex, in addition to serving the Epilepsy Monitoring Unit (EMU).
-Magnetoencephalography (MEG) and transcranial magnetic stimulation (TMS) are planned additions within the next year, which will make UFHealth neurodiagnostics among the most comprehensive clinical neurophysiology services anywhere in the nation.
+The inpatient EEG service performs Long Term and Critical Care EEG Monitoring (LT/CCEM) across the entire UFHealth hospital complex, in addition to serving the Epilepsy Monitoring Unit (EMU).
+A transcranial magnetic stimulation (TMS) service was inaugurated in July 2020 for brain mapping

 The epilepsy surgery program at the University of Florida was started in 1992 to expand treatment options for patients with seizures not controlled by medications alone.
 Since then we have performed over 1500 surgical procedures for epilepsy.
 Epilepsy surgery is a complex process supported by our entire interdisciplinary team of physicians, surgeons, radiologists, neuropsychologists and many other providers.
 We combine a substantial historical experience with adoption of the emerging technologies of stereoelectroencephalography (SEEG), minimally invasive approaches (laser ablation therapy) and responsive neurostimulation (RNS) to offer a truly comprehensive treatment approach tailored to the individual patient.